 I started digging.

-I’m not a biologist, I’m a home coo – I’ve needed many hours reading and re-reading academic documents to get my head around what ancestral wisdom and body have always known – there is so much more to fermented food than the probiotics we create when we’re making them.
+I’m not a biologist, I’m a home cook – I’ve needed many hours reading and re-reading academic documents (thank you Christopher Shockey for pointing me to them!) to get my head around what ancestral wisdom and body have always known – there is so much more to fermented food than the probiotics we create when we’re making them.

 Here’s what I now understand:

 Firstly, let me briefly define my understanding of the two terms you most likely know:

 Beneficial bacteria created outside of us through the process of fermentation.
 These are present in foods such as sauerkraut, yogurt and kombucha.
 They enter the gut and are used by the resident bacteria there to help produce benefits to our immune system.